 Renata joined Watsi on May 10th, 2015.
-Five years ago, Renata became the 1199th member to automatically support a new Watsi patient every month.
-Since then, 4,766 more people have become monthly donors!
-Renata's most recent donation traveled 8,600 miles to support Naw Aye, 4-year-old artist from Thailand, to fund surgery that will repair her fractured left elbow.
+Six years ago, Renata joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Renata's most recent donation traveled 8,700 miles to support Richard, a four-year-old boy from Tanzania, to fund hernia repair surgery.

 Renata has funded healthcare for 76 patients in 12 countries.